sws2apps/sws2apps-docs/src/pages/about.md

 ## Support our work

-Our applications are completely **free.** Yes, you read it right! 😉 But building and maintaining an application is not easy.
+Our applications are completely **free.** 😉 But building and maintaining an application is not easy.
 It involves time, energy and costs.
 Therefore, we really appreciate the generosity of those who support our works.

 <iframe id='kofiframe' src='https://ko-fi.com/sws2apps/?hidefeed=true&widget=true&embed=true&preview=true' height='712' title='sws2apps' style={{border: 'none', width: '100%', padding: '4px', background: '#f9f9f9'}}></iframe>